 Affordably Building and Living Off of the Grid, As many of you know, my husband and I have been working and planning towards our homesteader life for many years now.
 Affordably Building and Living Off of the Grid While many people don’t start on their rural living journey until after retirement, or spending several decades building a nest egg, we opted for a different route.
 Living off of the grid We did not want to … Read more

 You may be hearing a lot about Big Deal GMOs.
 Most likely, you eat them regularly.
 The acronym GMO stands for “genetically modified organism.”
-Bayer’s Monsanto, with the support of many businesses, organizations, and agencies, has been steadily increasing its use of GMOs since the first GMO tomato was introduced about 15 years ago.
+Bayer’s Monsanto, with the support of many businesses, organizations, and agencies, has been steadily increasing its use of GMOs since the first GMO tomato was introduced over a decade ago.
 It’s gotten out of control.
 Ever eat a product containing soy or corn products?
 If you eat any type of packaged … Read more

 One question many of our Rural Living Today readers have in common is “Where do I start?”
 We’ve been addressing that question in several different ways, and today we have a great addition to our tool kits.

 Jill Winger of The Prairie Homestead has written an excellent book called Your Custom Homestead.
 Jill describes it as a “How to Organize Your Thoughts, Dreams, and Ideas to Turn Them into a Unique Homestead” book.

 We knew our RLT readers would love that!